Katharine Hepburn: Relationships

 Hepburn's only marriage was to Ludlow Ogden Smith, a socialite-businessman from Philadelphia whom she met while a student at Bryn Mawr.
 The couple wed on December 12, 1928, when she was 21 and he was 29.
 Smith changed his name to S. Ogden Ludlow at her behest so that she would not be "Kate Smith", which she considered too plain.
-She never fully committed to the marriage and prioritized her career.
+She never fully committed to the marriage, prioritizing her career.
+Furthermore, Hepburn's fiery personality did not go well with Smith's calm, quiet demeanor.
+She was also having an affair with her agent, Leland Hayward.
 The move to Hollywood in 1932 cemented the couple's estrangement.
-Hepburn filed for divorce in Yucatán on April 30, 1934, and it was finalized on May 8.
+Hepburn filed for divorce in Mérida, Yucatán, on April 30, 1934, and it was finalized on May 8.
 Hepburn often expressed her gratitude toward Smith for his financial and moral support in the early days of her career, and in her autobiography she called herself "a terrible pig" for exploiting his love.
 The pair remained friends until his death in 1979.

-Soon after moving to California, Hepburn began a relationship with her agent, Leland Hayward, although they were both married.
+Hepburn's affair with Hayward began after she moved to California, although they were both married.
 Hayward proposed to the actress after they had both divorced, but she declined, later explaining, "I liked the idea of being my own single self."
 The affair lasted four years.
-In 1936, while she was touring Jane Eyre, Hepburn began a relationship with entrepreneur Howard Hughes.
+In 1936, while she was touring with Jane Eyre, Hepburn began a relationship with entrepreneur Howard Hughes.
 She had been introduced to him a year earlier by their mutual friend Cary Grant.
 Hughes wished to marry her, and the tabloids reported their impending nuptials, but Hepburn stayed focused on resurrecting her failing career.
-They separated in 1938, when Hepburn left Hollywood after being labeled "box office poison."
+They separated in 1938, when Hepburn left Hollywood after being labeled "box office poison".

 Hepburn stuck to her decision not to remarry and made a conscious choice not to have children.
-She believed that motherhood required a full-time commitment, and said it was not one she was willing to make.
+She believed that motherhood required a full-time commitment and said it was not one she was willing to make.
 "I would have been a terrible mother," she told Berg, "because I'm basically a very selfish human being."
 She felt she had partially experienced parenthood through her much younger siblings, which fulfilled any need to have children of her own.

 Rumors have existed since the 1930s that Hepburn was a lesbian or bisexual, which she often joked about.
 In 2007, William J. Mann released a biography of the actress in which he argued this was the case.
-In response to this speculation about her aunt, Katharine Houghton said, "I've never discovered any evidence whatsoever that she was a lesbian."
+In response to this speculation, her niece, Katharine Houghton said, "I've never discovered any evidence whatsoever that she was a lesbian."
 However, in a 2017 documentary, columnist Liz Smith, who was a close friend, attested that she was.